yochannah/Corrfunc/docs/source/quickstart.rst

 .. _quickstart:

 ******************************
-Getting started with Corrfunc
+Getting started with corrfunc
 ******************************

-Corrfunc is a set of high-performance routines to measure clustering statistics.
+corrfunc is a set of high-performance routines to measure clustering statistics.
 The codes are divided conceptually into two different segments:

 * theory - calculates clustering statistics on **simulation** volumes.
 Input